Chapter 17: Long Live the King

 Sagen smiled.
 “That sounds wonderful, but I can’t believe all your preparations have gone to plan.
 Tell me one thing that isn’t ready as your father would wish.”

-Danyth nodded.
+Danyth bowed.
 “If I must, Sire.
-There are any number of petty things I could bring to your attention.
-However, the most galling – from my parents’ perspective – is that Uncle Bradley’s wife, Aleyn, is unwell.
+There are many petty things I could bring to your attention.
+However, the most galling—from my parents’ perspective—is that Uncle Bradley’s wife, Aleyn, is unwell.
 The result being my unmarried sisters have gone to be with her.
-They expected to return in time for your visit but, it seems, Aunt Aleyn has taken a turn for the worse.
+They expected to return in time for your visit, but it seems Aunt Aleyn has taken a turn for the worse.
 Thus, my sisters won’t be there to greet you.
 Mother is furious.”

 “A pity,” Sagen replied neutrally.
 In truth, he was relieved.
 It would be one less set of daughters paraded before him, their parents seeking a royal alliance.

-A messenger strode up and handed a note to the Duke of Lexandria’s son, who skimmed the missive, then frowned.
+A messenger approached and handed a note to the Duke of Lexandria’s son, who skimmed the missive, then frowned.
 “I also regret to inform you, Sire, that we have no performers to entertain you tonight.
 The axle on their wagon broke.
-However, they will be added to tomorrow’s line-up.
-I wonder,” Danyth hesitated, “I know it’s a poor substitute, but… do you play chess?”
+However, we’ve added them to tomorrow’s line-up.
+I wonder,” Danyth hesitated, “I know it’s a poor substitute, but…do you play chess?”

-Sagen smiled and shot a knowing glance to Blackhawk.
+Sagen smiled and shot a knowing glance at Blackhawk.
 “I would enjoy a game.
-Perhaps a tournament?”
+Perhaps a wager?”

-Intent on completing the last circuit for the year, Rebekah had tried to avoid the excesses arising from the Royal Tour.
+Intent on completing a last circuit for the year, Rebekah had tried to avoid the excesses arising from the royal tour.
 It might be all well and good for the new king to travel throughout the land and learn about his people, but it was inconveniencing her and a lot of other traveling salesmen.
-All of whom had to find alternate accommodation because the Tour was in town, was about to be in town, or had just been in town.
+All of whom had to find alternate accommodation because the tour was in town, was about to be in town, or had just been in town.

 Worse, it was affecting sales and…

 When did I get so caught up playing Tomas Bekh?
-My old life has utterly disappeared, stolen away by sorcery or an evil mastermind.
+My old life has utterly disappeared as if stolen away by sorcery or an evil mastermind.

 If I met my younger self, would she be able to see through my disguise?
-Or would she see just another – ok, a relatively successful – seller of plows and other merchandise?
-Could she guess that I am a spy?
-That I know of finances?
-That I own businesses?
+Or would she see just another—aye, a relatively successful—seller of plows and merchandise?
+Could she guess I am a spy?
+That I own enterprises?

 What has become of Rebekah, the wife and mother?

-I will never stop searching while there is breath in my body, no matter where it leads.
+It’s been ten long years of searching.
+You’re sixteen.
+But I will never stop while there is breath in my body.

 Gaelib strutted around the castle.
 He’d dismissed the guards he didn’t own.
-Then he proceeded to please himself by sitting on the bright blue velvet cushions of the great stone throne, running his hands over the carvings and embedded jewels, dreaming of the day it would be his.
+Then he sat on the bright blue velvet cushions of the great throne.
+Running his hands over the throne’s jewels and carvings, he imagined the day it would be his.
 He dared those who witnessed it to underestimate him, to think him just another with ambitions that exceeded his abilities.
-As for those who knew the truth, for them his playacting spoke of such confidence that he didn’t need to be subtle.
+As for those who knew the truth, for them, his playacting spoke of such confidence that he didn’t need to be subtle.

 “Bring Macom’s woman up from the dungeon.
 The one he so inconveniently returned while we were on the road here.”